 Isn't it too early to look at playoff chances after just two weeks?
 Not really.

 Because of the short NFL season with just 16 games, every game carries an inordinate weight in determining a team's playoff odds.
-That brevity of the NFL season also means that if you follow up a season-opening loss with more losses, you'll be out of the playoff race pretty fast, as the Redskins will surely realize this week.
-Similarly, if you open the season with two consecutive wins, you've already created some separation en route to the postseason.
+That brevity of the NFL season also means that if you open the season with two consecutive wins, you've already created some separation en route to the postseason.
+Similarly, if you start with two losses, you'll be out of the playoff race pretty fast.

 We'll continue monitoring the Cowboys' playoff chances every week, and it would sure be nice if we could talk about a 2-1 record after next week.